 Offered Spring Semester Only; Lecture hours: Varies, Other: 35

 Supervised practice in the design and implementation of instruction in secondary school classrooms.
 Emphasis on professional conduct and use of theory to inform practice.
 Corequisite: EDUC 459.
-Crosslisted as EDUC 659.

 EDUC 362.
 Quantitative Research Methods.
 1 Credit.